By use case

-As B2B ecommerce is growing and looking to replicate B2C shopping experiences for their clients, e-marketplaces are also expanding to target audiences that include B2B buyers.
+As B2B e-commerce is growing and looking to replicate B2C shopping experiences for its clients, e-marketplaces are also expanding to target audiences that include B2B buyers.
 Amazon’s Amazon Business and Alibaba’s Aliexpress are just two examples of the new B2B marketplace trend.

 So is extending your business to the online world worth the money?
 Are there really benefits to owning your own e-commerce channel?

 Although e-marketplaces can be very active contributors to the success of your business, you should consider them a supporting online channel, rather than your main one.